Blockchain in Insurance: What to Expect?

 Overview of blockchain in the insurance industry

-The insurance industry with its extremely complicated processes could be a major beneficiary of blockchain.
+The insurance industry with its extremely complicated processes could be a major beneficiary of blockchain integration.

 Blockchain can assist the insurance industry in transforming a number of operations.
 It offers fast verifiable data exchanges as well as visibility for all parties and supports all transactions with security and trust.
 It also removes intermediaries and has the capacity to upend the insurance value chain.
 The key transformations blockchain could bring to the insurance industry are as follows: